pacman82/odbc-api/Readme.md

 [![Crates.io](https://img.shields.io/crates/v/odbc-api)](https://crates.io/crates/odbc-api)
 [![Coverage Status](https://coveralls.io/repos/github/pacman82/odbc-api/badge.svg?branch=main)](https://coveralls.io/github/pacman82/odbc-api?branch=main)

 Rust ODBC bindings.
 ODBC (Open Database Connectivity) is an open standard to connect to a variaty of data sources.
 Most data sources offer ODBC drivers.
+There are two typical usage scenarios for ODBC:

+* Your appliciation is designed to work with a wide range of Databases without the need of redeploying it.
+* There is no native Rust driver in suitable quality available for your Database so you want to use the ODBC driver instead.

+See also: [Is ODBC the Answer?]<https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/is-odbc-the-answer>

 This crate is currently tested against:

 * Microsoft SQL Server
 * PostgreSQL